javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 ---
 layout: tutorial
-title: "Documenting endpoints with OpenAPI"
+title: "Documenting endpoints with OpenAPI 3"
 permalink: /tutorials/openapi-example
-summarytitle: Documenting endpoints with OpenAPI
+summarytitle: Documenting endpoints with OpenAPI 3
-summary: Learn how to document endpoints using OpenAPI, and how to render interactive docs using Swagger UI and ReDoc
+summary: Learn how to document endpoints using OpenAPI 3, and how to render interactive docs using Swagger UI and ReDoc
 date: 2020-01-03
 author: <a href="https://www.linkedin.com/in/davidaase" target="_blank">David Åse</a>
 language: ["kotlin", "java"]